 The white sandy shores and lively cities of Mexico have always been a top holiday destination.
 There are endless attractions to visit and activities to join in on, you just need to know when the best time to visit is.

-But deciding when to travel to Mexico depends on what type of a holiday you want to have, whether you’re interested in adrenaline-fuelled outdoor sports, or relaxing on a quiet couples’ getaway.
+But deciding when to go on holiday to Mexico depends on what type of a holiday you want to have, whether you’re interested in adrenaline-fuelled outdoor sports, or relaxing on a quiet couples’ getaway.
 If you are not sure when the best month to go to Mexico is, then have a look through our best time to visit guide and decide when you’d most like to holiday in Mexico.

 For the weather